cea-hpc/modules/doc/source/module.rst

 writes the environment changes to stdout as python, perl, ruby, tcl, lisp, r or cmake code.

-Initialization may also be performed by calling the :subcmd:`autoinit` sub-command of the :file:`modulecmd.tcl` program.
-Evaluation into the shell of the result of this command defines the :command:`module` alias or function.
+Initialization may also be performed by directly calling the :subcmd:`autoinit` sub-command of the :file:`modulecmd.tcl` program.

 A :command:`ml` alias or function may also be defined at initialization time if enabled (see :envvar:`MODULES_ML` section). :command:`ml` is a handy